celo-org/docs/docs/cel2/l2-operator-guide.md

 cp ${OP_NODE_DIR}/jwt.txt ${OP_GETH_DIR}/jwt.txt
 ```

-3. In the first execution, you will need to `init` the chaindata dir using the provided genesis file.
-Run using container or the binary if prefered.
+2. In the first execution, you will need to `init` the chaindata dir using the provided genesis file.
+Run using the container or the binary according to your preference.
 You can use the following example as a reference.

 ```bash
 OP_GETH_IMAGE=us-west1-docker.pkg.dev/devopsre/celo-blockchain-public/op-geth:celo8